sivanandu-03/Mini-SQL-Engine/README.md

 Missing CSV file

-Example
-text
-Copy code
+Example:

+Plaintext

 Error: Column 'salary' does not exist
 Implementation Details
-Data is stored in memory as a list of dictionaries
+Storage: Data is stored in memory as a list of dictionaries.

-SQL parsing is done using basic string operations and regular expressions
+Parsing: SQL parsing is done using basic string operations and regular expressions.

 Query execution flow: